CoderFox07/photo-indexer-for-yaesu/README.md

 #### 2. Prepare Your Images

-Copy the JPG images you want to use into the `/PHOTO` folder on your SD card.
-Please ensure your images meet the following criteria for best results:
+Copy the JPG images you want to use into the `/PHOTO` folder on your SD card. **Make sure that you have formatted the SD card in the radio beforehand**, to ensure that all the necessary folder structures are created correctly.
+To achieve the best results, make sure that your images meet the following criteria:

 *   **Format:** Standard JPEG (`.jpg`).
 *   **JPEG Type:** Use **Baseline (Standard)** JPEG. **Do not** use "Progressive" JPEG, as the radio cannot display these.
 When exporting from image editing software (like GIMP), make sure the "Progressive" option is disabled.